xiaohan2012/xiaohan2012.github.io/_posts/2015-10-12-dynamic-graph-summary-problem-definition.md

 ## Problem with one-label requirement

-There are several potential issues with the requirment that one event can only have one label
+There are several potential issues with the requirement that one event can only have one label

 1. **Ambiguity of natural language**:
    In most cases, the label is some natural language phrase, which can be quite ambiguous. "paper" can mean totally different thing in different context(toilet paper? writing paper? academic paper?).
-Mneawhile, different phrases can mean the same thing(for example, "graph" and "network" in the data mining community)
+Meanwhile, different phrases can mean the same thing(for example, "graph" and "network" in the data mining community)
 2. **Limited expressiveness**:
    The expressing power of one label can be limited.
 For example, we might have several events that are about "paper".
 And they all describe distinct topics.
 In that case, we are unable to capture the difference.
 3. **Sensitivity**: